-Indicators: Access to NGOs and UNHCR 1.
-Do asylum seekers located at the border have effective access to NGOs and UNHCR if they wish so in practice?
-2. Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
-3. Do asylum seekers accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice?
-Yes With difficulty No
+1. Indicate Do asylum seekers located at the wish so in practice? o NGOs and UNHCR Iffective access to NGOs ☑ With difficulty and UNHCR if they \ 2.
+Do asylum seekers in detention wish so in practice? centres have eff ective access to NGOs and UNHCR if they ☐ No 3.
+Do asylum seekers accommoda effective access to NGOs and L excluding borders) have /